 For the Cake

-- Wash and dry the fresh apples.
-No need to peel.
+• Wash and dry the fresh apples.
+No need to peel unless you want to.
 Cut 2 1/2 apples into medium dice.
 Set aside along with the remaining apples.

-- Turn out the bottom layer and reinvert to cool top-side up.
+• Turn out the bottom layer and reinvert to cool top-side up.
 Carefully unmold the top layer from the springform pan.
+If you didn't use a springform for the decorated layer, place a circle of parchment on top of the layer and carefully turn it out onto a cooling rack, reinverting so it cools decoration-side-up.

 To Glaze and Decorate

-- I mixed some powdered sugar with some cinnamon and dusted the top of the cake with that.
-You can you that or not.
+• I mixed some powdered sugar with some cinnamon and dusted the top of the cake with that.
+You can do that or not.

 I hope your Thanksgiving is filled with fun, friends, family and delicious food.
 I am always thankful that you choose to spend some time here with me.
 Take care, and have a lovely day.